Kiisanz/nest-clean-architecture-template/README.md

 ## Description

-This is a NestJS clean architecture template with Zod validation.
+This is a NestJS clean architecture template with Domain-Driven-Design

 ## Architecture